CoinTrailApp/CoinTrailApp/faq.md

 - ViaBTC
 - F2Pool

-## What tax form does CoinTrail support?
+## Export

 - 8949 Standard form
 - TurboTax form

-## What is Reserve Balance?

-Balance of non-payment *Withdrawal* transactions without matching *Deposit*, see [whitepaper](/whitepaper.html) for details

-## How often does CoinTrail release updates?
+## Release

-**CoinTrail** releases a new update to the iOS App Store every 2 weeks, with more integrations, features and enhancements.
+**CoinTrail** releases a new update to the iOS App Store every 2 weeks, with more integrations, features, enhancements and bug fixes.

-## Is CoinTrail available on Android?

-Not at the moment, if interested please tweet at [@CoinTrailApp](http://twitter.com/CoinTrailApp)
+## Team

+I'm a software engineer turning coins HODLer.
+I built the app for myself to keep track of bitcoin mining income taxes and thought others might want it as well, a cheap and secured crypto tax calculator.